Case Study Highlights

 Email is the #1 driver of engagement, so to promote the sweepstakes, we sent a targeted email to all who voted in the ballots.
 Users had three ways to enter: They could register online, they could stop by an onsite event at Hoosier Harley Davidson, or they could call-in to our on-air broadcast during designated times.

-To get even more customer data, we added in two specific survey questions for the advertiser asking if they currently owned a motorcycle or were interested in trading or purchasing a new bike in the future.
+To get even more customer data, we added in two specific lead-generation questions for the advertiser asking if they currently owned a motorcycle or were interested in trading or purchasing a new bike in the future.

 With a prize as good as this, it was important to make sure our target audience heard about the contest.
 We marketed it on our website, on our own social media pages, and on Hoosier Harley Davidson’s page, our strongest marketing tactic came from an email about the contest to our database.